viadee/bpmn.ai-patterns/README.md

 ## Group 2: Intervenability

+This group of patterns is at the core of the orchestration idea: Patterns to maintain control of machine learning models in use.
 ### Controllable Degree of Automation

 The use of process engines is an investment in flexibility - changes can be made in a coordinated manner without the need for complex release processes.
 In this way, an XOR gateway can be used to control automation levels.